 I want to end with one last known unknown.
 Here within CMHC, we don't know each other well enough.
 I hope you can see from the questions we are asking that we are a creative and dedicated group on the third floor.
 But we are also realistic and we appreciate that curing mental illness will require a team effort and a multi-faceted approach.
 We want to get to know you better, whether you are a patient, nurse, physician, mental health worker or custodian.
 We can all achieve more if we work together.
 Next time you see me in the elevator, ask me what I am working on that day – I am sure I'll share enthusiastically and I'll welcome your feedback.
 I'd love to hear about what you are working on too.
 Ultimately, we need to better understand our patients, the challenges they face, and the challenges we all face in trying to assist them.
 That is our only choice if we are to reduce the number of things we know we don't know.

-This Article was submitted by Shane Seger, on Wednesday, January 29, 2014.
+This article was submitted by Shane Seger on January 29, 2014.